Labour Market · U-6 vs U-3 · Updated May 2026

 More economic stress indicators

 Hidden labour slack is one dimension of economic stress.
-Explore related datasets:
+Explore related datasets on household financial pressure across US counties and states:

 Open interactive map